“There’s no joy in it”.

 People have always told me how calm I am.
 The only difference these days is that I feel it.

 You can find out more about my career and qualifications here.
-I worked hard for it all so you’re welcome to have a look.

 So to answer my coach’s question, joy to me looks like having a spring in my step and hope in my heart every day.
 I have that in my life now.